DrkWithT/H1C-Http-Server/README.md

     - ~~Implement date utility and resource cache before packing them into a context object.~~
     - ~~Add context argument to callback & fallback function signatures.~~
     - ~~Integrate `RouteMap` into main server logic.~~
-    - Possibly refactor server to use thread pools: `BlockedQueue`, `ServerListener`, `ServerWorker` (WIP)
+    - ~~Possibly refactor server to use thread pools: `BlockedQueue`, `ServerListener`, `ServerWorker`~~
-    - Refactor H1CServer object to reuse thread pool logic.
+    - Fix server to gracefully exit on `SIGINT`.
+Currently the CTRL+C keystroke does not cleanly exit: the first time only prints the exiting message.
+Even then there is a double free almost certainly within the called cleanup code per worker.